How to Make a Cartoon: A Complete Production Guide

 What works for which kind of team

-Teams producing a single hero piece can justify slower methods if screen presence is the main goal.
-Teams building a repeatable content engine usually get better returns from rigged 2D, motion graphics, or hybrid production.
+A team producing one hero piece can justify a slower method if screen presence is the whole point.
+A team building a repeatable content engine usually gets better returns from rigged 2D, motion graphics, or hybrid production.
+The decision rules I hand people:

 - Choose frame by frame for high-expression storytelling, premium brand moments, and short films where custom performance matters more than revision speed.

-- Choose rigged 2D for recurring character content, explainers, onboarding videos, and campaigns that need multiple versions over time.
+- Choose rigged 2D for recurring character content, explainers, onboarding, and campaigns that need multiple versions over time.

-- Choose motion graphics for product marketing, process explanation, and information-heavy scripts where clarity matters more than acting.
+- Choose motion graphics for product marketing, process explanation, and information-heavy scripts where clarity beats acting.

-The best-looking method on a mood board is not always the one that performs best across a full campaign.
+The best-looking method on a mood board is not always the one that performs across a full campaign, and I have lost that argument enough times to now win it early.

 Choose tools that match the pipeline

-AI can speed up support tasks, but it does not run the production.
-It helps with reference gathering, early visual exploration, alternate concepts, and some repetitive prep work.
+Hardware moves throughput too.
+Roughing poses or cleanup frames on a sluggish tablet slows every stage after it, so a decent Stylus Pen is a practical buy for teams doing digital sketching or frame cleanup.
+AI can speed up support tasks around all of this, but it does not run the production.
+It helps with reference gathering, early exploration, and some repetitive prep.
 Timing, acting, brand judgment, and final approvals still need a human owner.

 Set approval gates before animation gets expensive